-If you have or think you may have sleep apnea, you probably know it’s often not taken seriously often enough.
+If you have or think you may have, or have been diagnosed with, sleep apnea, you probably know it’s often not often taken seriously.
 If another condition caused headaches in the morning, insomnia at night, difficulty staying awake during the day, an inability to focus, and mood disorders, it probably would be more easily recognized as serious and debilitating.

 For some sufferers, one of the condition’s hardest aspects is knowing that your spouse or partner is unable to sleep due to your snoring, or out of worry after they find you gasping for air or not breathing at all.

 ERISA may back you, but the rules are complex

 Probably because of its name, the Employee Retirement Income Security Act (ERISA) is best known as the federal law setting standards for retirement plans.
 But it also protects the rights of workers when it comes many other issues, including long term disability insurance.